VincentGurgul/transformers/README.md

 __Step 2:__ Open Google Drive and upload the repository

 __Step 3:__ Double click on your desired notebook to open Colab

+_Note: In Colab, the notebook-internal hyperlinks for the references do not work._